Teachers Learning Together

 Math for Identity and Belonging Community Series

 Inspired by the movement to rehumanize mathematics, the Adult Numeracy Network hosts community series called Math for Identity and Belonging.
-Previous offerings have included: Measuring a Meaningful Place (Fall 2021) and Creatively Representing Data (Winter 2022).
-For more information, please contact Mark Trushkowsky at email@example.com
+Previous offerings have included: Measuring a Meaningful Place (Fall 2021) and Creatively Representing Data (Winter 2022 and Winter 2023).
+For more information, please contact Mark Trushkowsky at firstname.lastname@example.org

 Math Teachers' Circles

 Math teachers circles are a model of professional development where teachers do math together to learn math together.